History of Dental Implants

 Dental implants have come a long way, and modern implants have a very high success ratio.
 The long journey of discoveries and innovations has made this procedure effective and painless, so there is a long-lasting solution to your dental problems.

-At Geelan Dental Care, Aron Geelan, DMD and can help if you are thinking of getting dental implants.
+At Geelan Dental Care, Aron Geelan, DMD can help if you are thinking of getting dental implants.

 Contact us at (971) 323-1990, and our team will ensure that your questions are appropriately addressed.